Conclusion: Gambling agreements aren't null and void

 Now that the most important question has been answered in the negative, the legal conclusion is that the other questions are no longer relevant and will therefore also be answered in the negative in that respect.

-If you read the conclusion carefully, the Attorney General also hints at an alternative line of reasoning, namely if the civil law sanction of nullity were to be included in the Gaming Act.
-In that case, the Attorney General would answer the preliminary questions in the affirmative, as the Gaming Act would not have lost its purpose in that case.
+If one reads the conclusion carefully, the Attorney General also hints at an alternative line of reasoning, namely that the civil law sanction of nullity might indeed be provided for in the Gambling Act.
+In that case, the Attorney General answers the questions referred for a preliminary ruling in the affirmative, since the Gambling Act would not have lost its purpose in such circumstances.

 Questions about this topic?